 We all are in a world surrounded with many equipment that runs on electricity and they become part of our life, we use them in our daily life for example tube-light, fan, refrigerator, washing machine, mobile phones, television, lamp, air conditioner and microwave oven, computers etc.

 We use these appliances because they make our work faster and easier and for many other purposes.
-How wonder as we press the switch light bulb in the room glows, but how this can be done?
+How wonderful as we press the switch, the light bulb in the room glows, but how can this be done?
 Answer is electricity.

-There are many places which faces electricity problem because they don’t have 24×7 available there due to some reason.
-Now what they people do in these situations?
-They use charging devices like torch which they charge at the time when electricity not available or they use inverter with battery to lighten the electrical appliances.
+There are many places which face electricity problems because they don’t have 24×7 available there due to some reason.
+Now what do people do in these situations?
+They use charging devices like a torch which they charge at the time when electricity is not available or they use an inverter with battery to lighten the electrical appliances.

-I noticed almost all the research and invention had been done by keeping nature, natural process and requirement in the mind (something that already exists–taking an idea).
-For example aeroplane by look birds flying, bulb keeping sun in mind and need of the time and many more.
+I noticed almost all the research and invention done by keeping nature, natural process and requirement or need, in the mind (something that already exists – taking an idea).
+For example airplanes by looking at birds flying, bulb keeping sun in mind and need of the time and many more.

 Did you ever hear something like natural electricity?
 Lightning in the sky is a natural weather phenomenon that occurs around the world every day, this is natural electricity.

-A storm characterised by the presence of lightning and its acoustic impact on the Earth’s atmosphere is known as thunderstorm also referred as thunder, electrical storm, lightning storm, or thundershower.
+A storm characterized by the presence of lightning and its acoustic impact on the Earth’s atmosphere is known as thunderstorm also referred as thunder, electrical storm, lightning storm, or thundershower.

 Electricity is a kind of energy and energy can neither be created nor destroyed, electricity can only be valued by the effects it gives.
 It is a fundamental part of nature and it is one of the normally used forms of energy.